 Distinguish between safe conclusions clearly validated by the data, and uncertain ones, for which you have inconclusive or incomplete evidence.
 Do not conceal data which may be difficult to account for.
 On the contrary, such material may require special comment.

 8.1 Before the main text

 On the title page, write the title of the paper, your name, the name of the department, the date (term), and the course your term paper relates to.
 Make sure the title of the paper reflects its aim and scope.
 If your paper is long, add a separate contents page.
 If you use a lot of abbreviations (apart from conventional ones), you should have a list of abbreviations.
 If your paper includes many tables and figures, include a list of these.
-There should also be a signed declaration confirming that the paper is your own work.
-The declaration is normally available in the submission folder in Fronter.

 8.2 The main text

 The main text can often be organized as follows (needless to say, the organization may vary depending upon the type of topic):

 8.3 After the main text